We hear this question all the time: Should I own my residential rental property personally or through a corporation?

 The rules change when a property is held inside a corporation.

-You can still deduct the same expenses, but the income itself is usually classified as passive income.
-That distinction matters.
+You can still deduct the same expenses, but since the income is considered as passive income, the tax treatment is more complicated.

 Many business owners assume rental income will be taxed at the small business rate.
 In Alberta, that’s around 11% for active business income.

 Instead, passive rental income is taxed at roughly 50% upfront.
-This often comes as a surprise — and it’s where a lot of structuring decisions go wrong.
+That gap catches a lot of owners off guard — and leads to poor structuring decisions.

 Canada’s tax system is designed with integration in mind.

 When rental profits are paid out as dividends, a portion of the tax paid inside the corporation is refunded.
-Over time, once you account for those refunds, the total tax paid is often similar to what you would pay if you owned the property personally.
+Over time, once you account for those refunds, the total tax paid can sometimes be comparable to what you would pay if you owned the property personally.

 This is intentional.
 The tax system is structured to prevent corporations from being used as simple tax shelters for passive income.